atimpone/aws-foundation-journey/content/01-dev/04-reference/04-using-aws-services/03-redshift.md

 ---
-title: "Using Amazon Redshift"
+title: "Using Amazon Redshift in Team Development Environments"
 menuTitle: "Amazon Redshift"
 date: 2020-03-22T10:18:20-07:00
 draft: false
 weight: 30
 ---

----
-**Review Note: Draft under development**

----
+{{% notice note %}}
+**Review Note:** This is a draft document.
+{{% /notice %}}

+This document highlights special considerations when using Amazon Redshift in your team development AWS accounts.

 ## Resources